OCA/maintainer-tools/CONTRIBUTING.md

 * Respect of Odoo/community conventions
 * Code design and best practices

 The long description try to explain the **why** not the **what**, the **what** can be seen in the diff.

+Pull requests can be closed if:

+* the contributor has not replied to the comments for 6 months

 ## Github